krishivsaini/krishivsaini/README.md

 - 🧪 Experimenting with Python, OpenCV & TensorFlow
 - 🧠 Practicing DSA (LeetCode + Codeforces)
 - 🔧 Building backend skills with Node.js & MongoDB

 ---

-## 🚧 MetaFork.ai – Vision Project (WIP)

-> *An AI-powered nutrition app that estimates calories from food images and suggests healthy recipes.*
-> Currently in the learning & research phase.
-Laying the technical foundation — one step at a time. 🛠️

----